the60ftatomicman/NES_Golf_Guide/README.md

 My initial investigation to all of this can be found here: https://www.romhacking.net/forum/index.php?topic=31006.0

+**if you are just looking for a nametable, I have included that in this repo.
+Just look under the disorganiezed notes for the .tbl file**

 ## Table of Contents
 1. Intro
 2. Terms I'll be Using